Skip to content

 Running to_pandas with no arguments will return a DataFrame containing all currently calculated parameters.

-Xarray Datasets
+xarray Datasets

 Dataset not DataArray

-Xarray data must be collected into a Dataset and passed together through the data kwarg.
+xarray data must be collected into a Dataset and passed together through the data kwarg.
 It's not possible to pass individual xarray DataArrays separately as kwargs to pyco2.sys.
 If this is necessary, then each DataArray must first be converted into a NumPy array.

 If data are in an xarray Dataset, this can be provided as data, and results returned as an xarray DataArray or Dataset with consistent dimensions: